LOUISA C. MUSKOPF et al., Appellants, v. CORNING HOSPITAL DISTRICT, Respondent.

 Gibson, C. J., Peters, J., White, J., and Dooling, J., concurred.

 While this court was repeatedly holding that abolishment of governmental immunity was a legislative question, the Legislature enacted various statutes which reduced such immunity in certain fields but did not abolish it, and enacted and reenacted statutes which dealt with the related problem of suability of the government; therefore, it should be concluded that the Legislature agreed with this court that the questions should be resolved by statute rather than judicial decision.
 (See Richfield Oil Corp. v.
-Public Util.
-Com.
+Public Utility Com.
 (1960), 54 Cal.2d 419, 430 [2] [6 Cal.Rptr.
 548, 354 P.2d 4].)

-" '[I]n adopting legislation the Legislature is presumed to have had knowledge of existing domestic judicial decisions and to have enacted and amended statutes in the light of such decisions as have a direct bearing upon them.'
+“‘[I]n adopting legislation the Legislature is presumed to have had knowledge of existing domestic judicial decisions and to have enacted and amended statutes in the light of such decisions as have a direct bearing upon them.’
 [Buckley v.
-Chadwick (1955), 45 Cal.2d 183, 200 [14] (288 P.2d 12, 289 P.2d 242).]
-The failure of the Legislature to change the law in a particular respect when the subject is generally before it and changes in other respects are made is indicative of an intent to leave the law as it stands in the aspects not amended."
+Chadwick (1955), 45 Cal.2d 183, 200 [14] (288 P.2d 12, 289 P. 2d 242).]
+The failure of the Legislature to change the law in a particular respect when the subject is generally before it and changes in other respects are made is indicative of an intent to leave the law as it stands in the aspects not amended.”
 (Cole v.
-Rush (1955), 45 Cal.2d 345, 355 [8, 9] [289 P.2d 450, 54 A.L.R.2d 1137].)
-Yet the majority refuse to apply the just quoted rules and say instead that the "continuous reenactment" of section 32121 (subd. (b)) indicates only "a clear legislative purpose to remove all procedural obstacles when the state is liable."
+Rush (1955), 45 Cal.2d 345, 355 [8,9] [289 P.2d 450, 54 A.L.R.2d 1137].)
+Yet the majority refuse to apply the just quoted rules and say instead that the “continuous reenactment” of section 32121 (subd. (b)) indicates only “a clear legislative purpose to remove all procedural obstacles when the state is liable.”
 (Ante, p.
 218.)
 An informed refusal to respect either the doctrine of stare decisis or the constitutional division of powers seems manifest.

-One of the grounds upon which the majority seek to justify their invasion of the legislative province is that statutory and judicial exceptions to the governmental immunity doctrine "operate so illogically as to cause serious inequality."
+One of the grounds upon which the majority seek to justify their invasion of the legislative province is that statutory and judicial exceptions to the governmental immunity doctrine “operate so illogically as to cause serious inequality.”
 (Ante, p.
 216.)
-I had thought that the Legislature could abolish immunity in some areas and modify it in others, as it has *224 done, without judicial interference with its efforts, so long as the unevenness of the legislation was not so great as to be unconstitutional.
+I had thought that the Legislature could abolish immunity in some areas and modify it in others, as it has

 Furthermore, I am impelled to comment that it is unfortunate that a court‘s reversal of itself on a point of law which it has recently and repeatedly considered should appear to depend upon a change of personnel.
 A change of court personnel is not, in my concept of judicial duty (under our historic form of government), properly to be regarded as carte blanche for the judiciary to effectuate either a constitutional amendment or legislative enactment.
 Such power, I think, should be exercised only by the People or by representatives directly responsible to them.